voidfiles/awesome-rss/README.md

 * [Feed Wrangler](https://feedwrangler.net/welcome.html) -  a modern, sustainable RSS reader.
 * [BazQux](https://bazqux.com/) - Read news in one place.
 BazQux can also monitor social media pages like Facebook, Telegram and VK.
 * [Feedbin](https://feedbin.com/) - A fast, simple reader that delivers a great reading experience.
-* [Feedly](http://feedly.com/) - The content you need to accelerate your research, marketing, and sales.
+* [Feedly](https://feedly.com/) - The content you need to accelerate your research, marketing, and sales.
-* [Inoreader](http://www.inoreader.com/) - The content reader for power users who want to save time.
+* [Inoreader](https://www.inoreader.com/) - The content reader for power users who want to save time.
-* [NewsBlur](https://newsblur.com/) - NewsBlur is a personal news reader bringing people together to talk about the world
+* [NewsBlur](https://newsblur.com/) - NewsBlur is a personal news reader bringing people together to talk about the world.

 ## Self-Hosted Readers
 * [Fever](http://www.feedafever.com/) - Fever takes the temperature of your slice of the web and shows you what's hot.